Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Coarse Learnability and Sample Complexity of

 We will analyze the sample complexity of \alift in \cref{sec:analysis}.
 To do this, we need an assumption on the learning agent.
-In \cref{sec:coarse1}, we propose a novel assumption that we term ``coarse learnability'', which essentially says that if we can approximately generate samples from $p_{\temp}$, then we can coarsely learn a model $\model_{\temp}$ for it by fine-tuning the learning agent.
-By ``coarse'', we mean that with high probability, the density function of the learned model is within a polynomial factor (in the number of samples used for fine-tuning) of the target density.
+In \cref{sec:coarse1}, we propose the novel ``coarse learnability'' assumption, which essentially says that if we can approximately generate samples from $p_{\temp}$, then we can coarsely learn a model $\model_{\temp}$ for it using the samples.
+Coarse learnability asks only that model fitting produce a proposal with tails heavy enough to cover the target up to polynomial density ratios (in the number of samples used) on all but exponentially rare target mass.